Bottom bracket: Three-piece

-Loose bearing
+Loose bearing (adjustable cup and cone)

-Earlier three-piece cranks consist of a spindle incorporating bearing cones (facing out), a fixed cup on the drive side, an adjustable cup on the non-drive side, and loose bearing balls.
+Earlier three-piece cranks consist of a spindle incorporating bearing cones (facing out), a fixed cup on the drive side (with a cone), an adjustable cup on the non-drive side (also with a cone), and loose bearing balls (or held by a cage).
 Overhauling requires removing at least one cup, cleaning the cups, cleaning or (more usually) replacing the bearing balls, reinstalling the spindle, and adjusting the cups.
+The design is nowadays mostly found on affordable bikes due to its simple and affordable design, and is also an easily serviceable design.

-Bayliss Wiley Unit Bottom Bracket
+Bayliss Wiley unit bottom bracket

-The ‘Bayliss Wiley unit bottom bracket’ is a self-contained unit that fits into a plain, slightly larger-than-usual bottom bracket shell in a bicycle frame.
+The Bayliss Wiley unit bottom bracket is a self-contained unit that fits into a plain, slightly larger-than-usual bottom bracket in a bicycle frame.
 It comprises a standard spindle and bearings in a steel cylinder with a slightly-modified bearing cup at each end.
-The cylinder, bearing and spindle are placed in the shell and held in place by the bearing cups, each of which has a narrow flange that bears against the edge of the shell.
+The cylinder, bearing, and spindle are placed in the shell and held in place by the bearing cups, each of which has a narrow flange that bears against the edge of the shell.

 The Bayliss-Wiley Unit Bottom Bracket was introduced in the mid-1940s.
 It was fitted to various English lightweights through the 1950s and was used by Royal Enfield on its 'Revelation' small wheeler in the mid-1960s.
 However, the unit bottom bracket was never popular and it had a reputation for being troublesome.
 A lack of positive location allowed it to rotate within the frame, loosening the bearing cups.
 Contemporary users overcome the problem by fixing the unit in the frame using adhesive or a screw.